What test participant information does UserTesting collect and store as part of providing its services? Where is that information stored?

 All internal systems are backed up to AWS and securely stored in encrypted form.

-Passwords must be at least 8 characters long and must contain at least on uppercase letter, on lowercase letter, and one number.
+Complex passwords are required for customer and test participant access.
+Passwords must be at least 8 characters long and must contain at least one uppercase letter, one lowercase letter, and one digit.
 They may also contain special characters.

 - Videos are stored in journaled S3 buckets

 - Videos are stored in at least two geographically-diverse data centers

 - Other data is stored in RDS with frequent backups